CONSTRUCTION OF A CHEMICAL LABORATORY IN QUITO, ECUADOR

 Quick Summary

-The U.S. Consulate General Frankfurt, on behalf of the U.S. Bureau of International Narcotics and Law Enforcement Affairs, is issuing a pre-solicitation notice for the construction of a chemical laboratory in Quito, Ecuador.
-This will be a Firm-Fixed-Price contract.
-Interested companies must express their interest in writing by April 10, 2026, to receive the solicitation document.
+The U.S. Department of State, Acquisitions - RPSO Frankfurt, on behalf of the U.S. Bureau of International Narcotics and Law Enforcement Affairs, has issued a Pre-Solicitation Notice for the construction of a chemical laboratory in Quito, Ecuador.
+This opportunity seeks a contractor to transform an existing basement space into a functional laboratory facility.
+The U.S. Consulate General Frankfurt intends to award a Firm-Fixed-Price construction contract in the third quarter of calendar year 2026.
+Interested firms must express their interest by April 10, 2026.

 Scope of Work